| Are you looking

 Version 1.1, published 13 November 2008

-as useful to webmasters that are new to the topic of search engine
+just as useful to webmasters that are new to the topic of

-optimization and wish to improve their sites' interaction with both
+search engine optimization and wish to improve their sites'

 Search engine optimization is often about making small modifications

-might seem like incremental improvements, but when combined with
+changes might seem like incremental improvements, but when

-other optimizations, they could have a noticeable impact on your
+combined with other optimizations, they could have a noticeable

-site's user experience and performance in organic search results.
+impact on your site's user experience and performance in organic

 Search engine optimization affects only organic search results,